adobe/helix-log/README.md

 that can be used to transform messages arbitrarily.
 This option should default to the <code>identity()</code> function from ferrum.
 If the filter returns <code>undefined</code>
 the message MUST be discarded.</p>
+<p>LoggingInterfaces SHOULD provide a named constructor option &#39;defaultFields&#39;; if they do support
+the property they MUST perform a shallow merge/setdefault into the message AFTER applying the filters.</p>
 </dd>
 </dl>

 <a name="Message"></a>

 ## Message
-Internally helix log passes these messages around.
+Internally helix log passe these messages around.

 Messages are just plain objects with some conventions regarding their fields: